heidilabs/little/README.md

 # little
-Little provides a simple structure based on Silex to create small websites for open source projects.
+Little provides a structure for building small to medium applications with Silex.